cd-codes/cd-codes/README.md

 - 🌟 I'm currently working on an in-browser cold brew calculator that tells you the ratio of coffee to water for brewing cold brew based on your preferences
 - 🌟 I’m currently learning HTML, CSS, JavaScript, SASS, Bootstrap, React, and Figma
 - 🌟 I'm also working on designing and building portfolio projects to demonstrate my skills
-- 🌟 Some of my favorite learning resources are Codecademy, freeCodeCamp, Frontend Mentor, and YouTube
+- 🌟 Some of my favorite learning resources are Codecademy, freeCodeCamp, and YouTube
 <!--
 **cd-codes/cd-codes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.